Stress, pain and relaxation

 PMR is not meant to require great effort.
 Tense the muscles slowly and gently.
 If, when you tense certain muscle groups, it aggravates your pain then just practise the ‘relax’ part of the sequence.

 You can do this exercise either sitting or lying down.
-Begin by closing your eyes and take a few minutes to practice the deep breathing exercise above.
+Begin by closing your eyes and take a few minutes to practise the deep breathing exercise above.

 For each muscle group hold the stretch for a few seconds and then relax for approximately ten seconds, repeating this a couple of times.
 It can be helpful to say to yourself something like ‘relax’ or ‘let go’ as you relax the muscle.